-What if the light level was very low--is the above two-point plot representative of the signal?
+What if the light level was very low, and you only caught a glimpse of the star(s).
+Is the above two-point plot representative of the observation?

 ■ A back-of-the-envelope calculation

 When are the points distinguishable?

 To answer these questions rigorously would require a signal detection theory model based on the noisiness of the light samples obtained to make a decision (see Geisler, 1984; 1989).
 This would require bringing what we learned about Poisson statistics into the picture.
 But let's ignore the photon noise for the moment, and assume that the temporal integration time is sufficient to absorb lots of photons, so that the image intensity profiles are smooth as in the above figure.
 Then we can make some "back of the envelope calculations just based on diffraction.
 Let's proceed with a little less rigor, and ask: when are two points separated far enough so that the first zeros of the 2 Airy disks coincide?